magento/devdocs/src/guides/v2.3/install-gde/system-requirements-tech.md

 {:.bs-callout-warning}
 PHP 7.1 has reached [End of Life](https://www.php.net/supported-versions.php).
 To maintain PCI compliance, Magento should not be run on unsupported software.
-Installing from Github will no longer work with Magento 2.3.4/PHP 7.1.
+Installing from GitHub will no longer work with Magento 2.3.4/PHP 7.1.
 The only way to install 2.3.4 with PHP 7.1.x is with Composer.
 Magento recommends using PHP 7.3